Doctoral (PhD)

 The candidate be withdrawn from the University.

-12. All recommendations of the examining committee must be submitted in writing to the Graduate Advisor of the Department and be signed by all members of the committee.
+9. All recommendations of the examining committee must be submitted in writing to the Graduate Advisor of the Department and be signed by all members of the Examining Committee.
+A decision requires an absolute majority.
+In case of a tie, the principal supervisor's vote breaks the tie.

 Purpose: